AlexEngelhardt/dotfiles/README.md

 - After this, typing kanji worked in GUI applications, but **not in terminal emulators**
   - Workaround: Use emacs-gui instead of terminal emacs, and use `neovide` instead of terminal vim
     - To fix a too-big font size in neovide, start it by setting an env variable before: `WINIT_X11_SCALE_FACTOR=1 neovide`
+  - The mozc popup in neovide seems to not work.
+There's [an issue](https://github.com/neovide/neovide/issues/1931) for it.
+I might have to resort back to emacs for typing Japanese.